muhammadIdhamMaarif/Bodo/README.md

 ```
 Bodo/
+├── Animation/
 ├── Core/
 │   ├── Abstract/
 │   ├── Helper/
 │   ├── PeronData/
 │   └── Records/
+├── Data/
+├── DataExample/
 ├── Interface/
 │   ├── CLI/
 │   └── GUI/
+├── StreamingAssets/
 ├── main.cpp
 ├── CMakeLists.txt
+├── LICENSE
 └── README.md
 ```

+- **Animation/**: Contains the welcoming animation and splash screen.
 - **Core/**: Contains the implementation of core data structures.
+- **Data/**: Manages the data structure of corresponding classes.
+- **DataExample/**: Contains 1 template Data.json, to use copy it to build/SaveData/.
 - **Interface/**: Manages the command-line interface, graphical interface and user interactions.
+- **StreamingAssets/**: Manages the data save and load, also contains the GIFs and Images.
 - **main.cpp**: Entry point of the application.

 ---